eventespresso/event-espresso-core/docs/G--Model-System/statuses.md

 Trashed datetimes don't appear on the frontend, but are still visible by event managers.

 ### Tickets
 Tickets are automatically archived (trashed) when their price changes.
-(This is arguably unnecessary since the line items table was introduced.)
 They can also be explicitly archived.
 Archived tickets aren't visible on the frontend.

 ### Message Templates (the model class is `EEM_Message_Template_Group`)